 Garamba is situated in one of the most hostile areas in Africa.
-This is largely due to a challenging combination of highly armed poachers and various terrorist and guerrilla groups, all of whom view the wildlife in Garamba as a way of financially supporting their initiatives, through the ivory and bushmeat trade.
-The park also shares 200 km of its border with war-torn South Sudan.
+This is largely due to a challenging combination of armed poachers and various terrorist and guerrilla groups, all of whom view the wildlife in Garamba as a way of supporting themselves through the ivory and bushmeat trade.
+The park also shares nearly 300 km of its border with war-torn South Sudan.
 Our efforts are numerous, and their impacts transformational.
 Our rangers are regularly the only stabilising force in the region and the only lifeline for both wildlife and people.
-They not only risk their lives protecting elephants but are often the first and only responders to rescue or evacuate people affected by the Lord’s Resistance Army (LRA) and other militarised forces.
+They not only risk their lives protecting elephants but are often the first and only responders to rescue or evacuate people affected by various armed groups.
 Through our efforts, neighbouring communities are finally experiencing improved livelihoods and opportunity as peace and civility slowly return to this corner of the world again.

-Park rangers are mainly from the surrounding area and have undergone rigorous training by various experts.
-African Parks has in-house training facilitators to standardise law enforcement training programmes within the organisation, which has vastly enhanced rangers’ skillsets.
-Almost 70% of Garamba’s ranger force has undergone advanced tactical and investigative training, which includes improved handling of incidents, evidence collection, case handling, and the legal aspects of law enforcement.
-In addition, a paramedic was fully employed in 2017 and 14 of the rangers were provided with medic training, allowing management to deploy an emergency response team to incidents.
+Garamba’s rangers have undergone rigorous training by African Parks’ in-house training facilitators who standardise law enforcement training programmes within the organisation.
+The majority of Garamba’s Ranger force has undergone advanced tactical and investigative training, which includes improved handling of incidents, evidence collection, case handling, and the legal aspects of law enforcement.
+In addition, a paramedic was fully employed in 2017 and 14 of the rangers were provided with medical training, allowing management to deploy an emergency response team to incidents when necessary.

 Sign up to be the first to hear #GoodNews happening around African Parks.×